Vendor agreement template

 Teams dealing with vendor agreements typically use a bunch of different tools.
 They:

-This process is repetitive, admin-heavy, and it leaves lean legal teams buried in low-value work.
+This process is repetitive, admin-heavy, and it leaves lean legal and procurement teams buried in low-value work.
 There's also a lot of friction throughout the process since vendors and buyers are forced to jump back and forth between up tp five different tools just to get a contract over the line.

 Fortunately, there's a way for vendors and buyers to streamline the vendor agreement management process.
 This can be done by automating vendor agreements (and their admin work) in Juro.